Angus Reid (entrepreneur)

 Angus Reid (born December 17, 1947) is a Canadian entrepreneur, pollster, and sociologist.
 He is the chairman of the Angus Reid Institute and CEO and founder of Angus Reid Global.
 He is director of the Reid Campbell Group which operates Rival Technologies and Reach 3 Insights.

-He has written numerous columns on economic, social, and political issues, as well as the best-seller Shakedown: How the New Economy is Changing our Lives (1996).
+He has written numerous columns on environmental, legal, economic, social, and political issues and is the author of Shakedown: How the New Economy is Changing our Lives (1996).